 The SHED will continue to be a resource for Somerset staff that work with children and families.
 Staff that have undergone a full induction training will be able to book single or multiple visits, up to three a term, to use the hub independently with small groups of children and young people.
 Specific organisations and services will be invited to attend the induction training sessions during the autumn term.
 For further details go to: Who can book the SHED?

-An exciting programme of training will be published in July for the new academic year that will link directly to the new Somerset Wellbeing Framework.
-This will be available for schools and the wider CYP workforce using both the SHED and the Frogmary Green Farm conference space and will include: Developing Leadership and Management to support wellbeing in school, the LIFEbeat PSHE CPD, Emotion Coaching, Tuning in Kids, Mental Health First Aid and Healthy Lifestyles modules on food, physical activity and sleep.
+An exciting programme of training has now in place for the new academic year that will link directly to the new Somerset Wellbeing Framework.
+This is available for schools and the wider CYP workforce using both the SHED and the Frogmary Green Farm conference space and will include: Developing Leadership and Management to support wellbeing in school, the LIFEbeat PSHE CPD, Emotion Coaching, Tuning in Kids, Mental Health First Aid and Healthy Lifestyles modules on food, physical activity and sleep.